oscarcwng/OVH-EElderlyPrognosis/README.md

 # 4. Model training with 5-fold cross-validation and evaluation

-The code used to generate the results for TCGA data is in the Jupyter notebook 4.Training and Evaluation.ipynb
+The code used to generate the results for TCGA data is in the Jupyter notebook 4.Training.ipynb